sleepless000/native-shop/README.md

 (recommended) On IOS or Android install Expo Go from app store.

-(optional) If you want to render the app during development in OSX or Windows, please install Simulators / Emulators.
+(optional) If you want to render the app during development in macOS or Windows, please install Simulators / Emulators.

-IOS Simulator (OSX only) -> https://docs.expo.io/workflow/ios-simulator/
+IOS Simulator (macOS only) -> https://docs.expo.io/workflow/ios-simulator/

 Android Studio -> https://docs.expo.io/workflow/android-studio-emulator/